zaufi/kate-cpp-helper-plugin/README.md

   So, definitely there should be possible to turn code autocompleter off.
 * Need to introduce index database to lookup for declarations/definitions/references.
 It also can be used for code refactorings (like rename smth & etc.)
+* Give a context hint to code completer

 Changes
 =======